Es Caló

 That, due to the peculiarity of being Es Caló at the narrowest point of Formentera, the distance from the beaches on that side of the island is minimal.
 Less than 2 kilometers.

-Es Caló, Formentera and the underwater archeology
+Es Caló, Formentera and Underwater Archeology

 Festivities in Es Caló, Formentera